Pmeiring/globalsignif_exo23017/README.md

 condor_submit condor/generate_toys.sub
 ```

 Once all toys are in place, the time-consuming second step is to compute for each toy the significance for all mass-points.
-In EXO-23-017 we have 294 (C1,dM) mass-hypotheses, so that's already 294*330=97020 jobs, each running 1000 significance computations over ~24h.
-From CMS-Connect you cannot submit all 97k at once, so you'll have to submit them in batches.
+In CMS-EXO-23-017 we have 294 (C1,dM) mass-hypotheses, so that's already 294*330=97020 jobs, each running 1000 significance computations over ~24h.
+From CMS Connect you cannot submit all 97k at once, so you'll have to submit them in batches.
 Submitting them in batches of 100 GeV in mC1 seems to work well, ie. ```100_50_0``` to ```175_174p4_0```.
 ```
 condor_submit condor/compute_signif.sub
 ```